edgeos/wearables_ble_android_app/README.md

 ## Events

-The Events tab shows all voltage peaks that have crossed the alarm theshold.
+The Events tab shows all voltage peaks that have crossed the alarm threshold.
 Volt Sense logs the date, time, location (of the android device), and duration of each peak.
-The bar graph on this page is similar to the one on the Device tab in that it shows voltage peaks, but this one only shows peaks that have crossed the threshold, which we will rever to as "Events".
+The bar graph on this page is similar to the one on the Device tab in that it shows voltage peaks, but this one only shows peaks that have crossed the threshold, which we will refer to as "Events".

 ![alt text](https://github.com/edgeos/wearables_ble_android_app/blob/master/images/events_tab.jpg)

-From this page the user has the option to either save the log file on the SD card of the device, or upload the file to the cloud thourgh Amazons AWS IoT.
+From this page the user has the option to either save the log file on the SD card of the device, or upload the file to the cloud through Amazons AWS IoT.
 The "Save To Device" button will save the current log file to the SD card in a custom folder in the downloads directory.
 As mentioned, the "Save To Cloud" button will upload the log file to an AWS S3 bucket for the users organization.
 Next, the aptly named "Clear Log" button will clear the current log.
 To bring up old files on the device, press the "Find Saved Files" button, which will list all files in the VoltSense folder of the downloads directory of the device.
-When viewinng an old file, the user can upload it to the clous with the "Save To Cloud" button wich will delete that file from the device after a successful upload.
+When viewinng an old file, the user can upload it to the cloud with the "Save To Cloud" button which will delete that file from the device after a successful upload.

 ## History